 \subsection{Interest Selection and Trigger Learning}

-Selecting representative behaviors from user sequences is important for preference modeling, and existing methods can be grouped by whether the downstream target item is available when weighting historical behaviors. \textbf{Target-Aware Sequence Modeling} assumes a known candidate in ranking and uses attention to compute target-conditioned weights over behaviors (e.g., DIN~\cite{DIN}, DIEN~\cite{DIEN}); for long sequences, SIM~\cite{SIM} and SDIM~\cite{SDIM} use multi-stage retrieval or hash-based lookup, and HSD~\cite{HSD} applies denoising to filter irrelevant interactions.
-However, these methods rely on a specific target and thus do not directly apply to trigger selection in retrieval, where downstream candidates are unknown and the system must select a small trigger set under strict budgets. \textbf{Target-Agnostic Trigger Learning} selects retrieval seeds without an explicit target and is less explored in practice, where many systems still rely on rule-based triggers such as recency or interaction frequency.
+Selecting behaviors from user sequences matters for preference modeling, and existing methods can be grouped by whether the target item is available when weighting histories. \textbf{Target-Aware Sequence Modeling} assumes a ranking candidate and uses attention to compute target-conditioned weights over behaviors (e.g., DIN~\cite{DIN}, DIEN~\cite{DIEN}); for long sequences, SIM~\cite{SIM} and SDIM~\cite{SDIM} use multi-stage retrieval or hash lookup, and HSD~\cite{HSD} applies denoising to filter irrelevant interactions.
+However, these methods rely on a target and thus do not apply directly to trigger selection, where downstream candidates are unknown and the system must select a small trigger set under strict budgets. \textbf{Target-Agnostic Trigger Learning} selects retrieval seeds without an explicit target and remains less explored in practice, where systems still rely on rule-based triggers such as recency or frequency.
 PDN~\cite{PDN} learns trigger importance for two-hop retrieval, while Trinity~\cite{Trinity} synthesizes multiple interests with rule-based and statistical designs to mitigate interest amnesia.
-Despite these advances, trigger selection is often optimized with short-horizon objectives and a single retrieval path, rather than attributing value by the future engagement induced by the recalled set, and it typically does not explicitly model trigger-to-channel allocation under heterogeneous multi-channel retrieval; CAPTS addresses these gaps with look-ahead value attribution and channel-adaptive routing.
+Despite these advances, trigger selection is often optimized with short-horizon objectives and a single retrieval path, rather than attributing value by future engagement induced by the recalled set, and it typically does not model trigger-to-channel allocation under heterogeneous multi-channel retrieval; CAPTS addresses these gaps with look-ahead value attribution and channel-adaptive routing.